 - A. 6 hotplate burners including a wok burner

-- B. Control panel
+- B. A control panel

-- C. A Glide-out GrillTM
+- C. A glide-out grill

 - D. A (programmable) fan oven

-- E. A fan oven
+- E. A Fan oven

-- F. A storage drawer
+- F. Storage drawer

 Hotplate Burners

 The drawing by each of the central knobs indicates which burner that knob controls.